-This type of fault is produced in woven fabric when the tension of warp yarn is slow.
+This type of fault is produced in woven fabrics when the tension of warp yarn is slow.

 5. Loose weft or snarl:

-It is produced in woven fabric due to the looseness of filling yarn.
+It is produced in woven fabrics due to the looseness of filling yarn.

 6. Double ends:

-This kind of fault is produced in woven fabric when the two ends of warp sticks get together after sizing.
+This kind of fault is produced in woven fabrics when the two ends of warp sticks get together after sizing.

 7. Tight ends:

-If the tension of warp yarn is more than the other ends present in the loom then this type of fault is produced in woven fabric.
+If the tension of warp yarn is more than the other ends present in the loom then this type of fault is produced in woven fabrics.

 8. Float of warp:

-If someone pulls the fabric together the cloth roller intentionally or unintentionally then this kind of defect is produced in woven fabric.
+If someone pulls the fabric together the cloth roller intentionally or unintentionally then this kind of defect is produced in woven fabrics.